Battle of Jemappes: Austrians

 The Austrian army was commanded by Duke Albert of Saxe-Teschen, the governor of the Austrian Netherlands.
-Although he had more than 20,000 troops available, they were scattered in a long defensive line, and so at Jemappes he fought with only 11,600 infantry, 2,170 cavalry and 56 guns.
+Although he had more than 20,000 troops available, they were scattered in a long defensive line; at Jemappes he fought with only 11,600 infantry, 2,170 cavalry and 56 guns.
 With this power, he tried to defend the 5 mi long Cuesmes ridge which ran from Mons in the Austrian left to Jemappes on the right side.

-The Austrian right was commanded by Franz Freiherr von Lilien, the center by Franz Sebastian de Croix, Count of Clerfayt and the left by Johann Peter Freiherr von Beaulieu.
+The Austrian right was commanded by Franz Freiherr von Lilien, the center by Franz Sebastian de Croix, Count of Clerfayt, and the left by Johann Peter Freiherr von Beaulieu.
 Lilien had seven companies and four infantry battalions and three squadrons of cavalry on their left while Clerfayt had three infantry battalions and four squadrons around the village of Cuesmes and Beaulieu had three battalions of infantry on the hills south of Bertaimont with five companies of infantry and a squadron of cavalry guarding his left.
 Two other companies were further to the left around Mont Palisel and an infantry battalion was at Mons.

 The Austrian army positioned themselves on the marshes around the Trouille groves and rivers, with two dams to their rear.
 The only other way for a retreat was via Mons.